wsukz/wsukz.github.io/clubs/hackathon.md

 # Welcome to WSUK Hackathon Club!

-Students of **Woosong University Kazakhstan** actively participate in regional and national hackathons, demonstrating their expertise in artificial intelligence, data analytics, and digital technologies..
+Students of **Woosong University Kazakhstan (WSUK)** actively participate in regional and national hackathons, demonstrating their expertise in artificial intelligence, data analytics, and digital technologies..

 ### AI Hackathon Turkistan 2026